 Though both ACLS and PALS courses review BLS skills, it is expected that the students are already proficient in BLS skills.
 You will not receive a separate BLS card in addition to the certification card for the course completed.

-A current BLS course completion card is not required as a prequisite for ACLS or PALS, however, you are required to show competency of BLS skills within the ACLS and PALS course.
+A current BLS course completion card is not required as a prerequisite for ACLS or PALS, however, you are required to show competency of BLS skills within the ACLS and PALS course.

 HeartCode Classes: Blended eLearning with a Skills Session